 What if the ‘Essentials’ stop going to work?
 What happens next?
 Now is the time to prepare.
 We obviously can’t always depend on other people to take care of us.
 If we become completely self-sufficient then we would not have to worry whether or not the Government shutdown would affect us.
 Let’s make a list of what you would need in order to survive ‘off the grid’ for a few months.

-No more appointments to run for and catch.
+No more appointments to stress over.
 No more pressure from so many bosses.
-You would wonder how simple and easy life can be.
-Cutting down to the bare essentials may be shocking at first, but once you get used to it, you realize how fulfilling it really is.
+Cutting down to the bare essentials is shocking at first, but once you get used to it, you realize how fulfilling it really is.

 Now you have more time.
-Where did the expressions, out of time or wasting time come from anyway?
-From people who work and are paid by the hour.
+Where did the expressions “out of time” or “wasting time” come from, anyway?
+From people who work and are paid by the hour!
 It doesn’t take long for you to remember how much pressure that put on you.
-The moment you wake up in the morning, it’s all going fast forward.
-The simple life can be boring at first but pretty soon you will realize how those days were wasted.
+The simple life can be boring and slow at first, but pretty soon you will realize how those “old days” were wasted.

 Perhaps the greatest thing that the simplified life off the grid can offer is the fact that you do not have to think about bills anymore.
-For sure all these advantages come at a price; a lot of work and patience will be required but money will definitely not be in the center of it all.
+For sure all these advantages come at a price; you’ll need lots of patience and a hardworking spirit, but money will no longer run your life.

 To learn more about living off grid, check out these articles.